His mother threw him in the Florida trash, and he grew up to become a millionaire

 Since then, Freddie has been fixing this junk every day after school for $ 12 an hour.

-“It's not even about the money,” he says.
-"I had the opportunity to do what I loved, and I loved it."
+“It’s not even about the money,” he says.
+“I had the opportunity to do what I loved, and I really enjoyed it.”

 After a couple of years, there was an opportunity to prove yourself.
 Quincy needed a system to test water gauges in the city, and the company offered $ 600 to develop a computer program.

-Then the city manager said: "Freddie is a computer genius, he could probably help with this."
+Then the city manager said: “Freddy is a computer genius, he could probably help with this.”

-“I said:“ Listen, if you give me the opportunity, then I’ll create that very program. ” And they gave me such an opportunity - I created this program according to the specifications they needed.
-I was not paid $ 600 - I got my regular salary and went home. "
+"I said, 'Look, if you give me the opportunity, I will create that very program.'
+And they gave me this opportunity - I created this program exactly according to the specifications that they needed.
+I didn't get paid $600 - I took my regular salary and went home."

-It was a defining turning point in Freddie's life.
+This was a decisive turning point in Freddie's life.
 He was only 15, but now he decided to leave school and start his own computer business - much to the disappointment of his parents.

-“They believed in education, work, retirement, and I tried to break this chain, I wanted to do something else,” he explains.
+“They believed in education, work, retirement, and I wanted to break that chain, I wanted to do something different,” he explains.

 Father's illness and the first invention